Omegapoint-Norge-Academy/secure-by-design/SalesClient/README.md

 ### Middleware

-Add authentication and authorization middleware to program file.
+Add authentication and authorization middleware to the `Program.cs` file.
 It should be added after `UseRouting()` but before `MapControllers()`.

 ```csharp
 app.UseAuthentication();
 app.UseAuthorization();
 ```

-Authentication Middleware `UseAuthentication()` attempts to authenticate the user before they're allowed access to secure resources.
+Authentication Middleware `UseAuthentication()` attempts to authenticate the user before they are allowed access to secure resources.
 Authorization Middleware `UseAuthorization()` authorizes a user to access secure resources.

 ### Add Authentication

 There needs to be two authentication schemes, one for cookie, and one for OpenID Connect.
-These name of these schemes are embedded in framework constants:
+The name of these schemes are embedded in these framework constants:

 ```csharp
 CookieAuthenticationDefaults.AuthenticationScheme
 OpenIdConnectDefaults.AuthenticationScheme
 ```

-These will be configured separately by adding them us below
+These will be configured separately by adding them like so:

 ```csharp
 builder.Services